vdelachaux/UI-with-Classes/README.md

 1. See the [How it works](#how) section below.
 1. I suggest you first look at ***DEMO_1***, which is a simple case, to understand the design.
 Then you can run and explore the other demos that introduce more complicated or specific uses, I'm trying to show use cases like menu bar management or contextual menus.
 Other demonstrations will follow (I need to enrich this part), as it's also instructive for optimizing and enriching commands.
 1. See the [Documentation](Documentation/Classes/) folder.
 I suggest you begin with the [`formDelegate` class documentation](Documentation/Classes/formDelegate.md).

+## Installation (4D Package Manager)

+There are two common scenarios.

+### 1) You cloned this repository

+If you open `test UI/Project/test UI.4DProject`, dependencies are already declared in `test UI/Project/Sources/dependencies.json` and will be resolved by 4D Package Manager.

+### 2) You want to use UI Classes in your own 4D project

+1. Open your project.
+1. Go to `Design` > `Project Dependencies`.
+1. Switch to the `GitHub` tab.
+1. Type `vdelachaux/UI-with-Classes`.
+1. Set `Dependency Rule` to `Follow 4D version`.
+1. Confirm to add dependency, then resolve/download packages.
+1. Restart

+Tip: if versions changed upstream, refresh dependencies from Package Manager.

 > Please note that not all documentation is available/updated yet.   *As always, writing documentation is a time-consuming but instructive task, because in a number of cases it leads to changes, since what isn't simply described isn't a good implementation.*